125180182-myseneca/CSP451-Azure-Project/Checkpoint4/README.md

 ### Part C: Network Review Questions

-1. What is Azure Virtual Network (VNET)?
-Elaborate in your own words, you may use diagrams if drawn by yourself.
+1. **What is Azure Virtual Network (VNET)?
+Elaborate in your own words, you may use diagrams if drawn by yourself.**

     An Azure Virtual Network is similar to a network at home, but instead, the network environment is in the cloud.
 This allows the consumer to create Azure Resources within the particular network.

-2. In the context of Hybrid Cloud architecture.
-How on-prem computers can access resources inside Azure virtual network?
+2. **In the context of Hybrid Cloud architecture.
+How on-prem computers can access resources inside Azure virtual network?**

     There are many ways, but the easiest and less difficult method is to implement a virtual private gateway on the Azure virtual network.

-3. What are the most important benefits of Azure Virtual Networks?
+3. **What are the most important benefits of Azure Virtual Networks?
 Elaborate in your own words.
 Do not copy/paste from Azure Documentation.
-Itemized list of just benefit without proper elaboration will not receive any marks
+Itemized list of just benefit without proper elaboration will not receive any marks**

     One of the most important benefits of Azure Virtual Networks is that it gives you flexibilty on which availibility zone and regions you want to deploy your Network.
 Another great benefit is that you are able to deploy Azure Resources which can be accessed anywhere as long as you have internet.
 Lastly, you are also able to separate your Azure Resources in separate Azure Virtual Networks and still have them be able to communicate with each other.

-4. What is the difference between Network Security Group (NSG) and Route-Tables?
+4. **What is the difference between Network Security Group (NSG) and Route-Tables?**

-    The difference between a NSG and Route-Tables
+    The difference between a NSG and a Route-Table is that an NSG is used to filter traffic, while a Route-Table is used to add and control the routes between resources.

 5. What is the difference between NSG and Firewalls?